Looking at the LBPD

 After 1970, the office of police chief was unfilled.
 According to the Long Branch Daily Record, the idea of a civilian public safety director came from a December 1963 Monmouth County Grand Jury probe of organized crime and gambling in Long Branch.
 Mayor Paul Nastasio, Jr. officially created the post in July 1966 (under Plan A of the Faulkner Act).
 For the next five years the public safety director job was filled by unofficial part-timers.

-In April 1971, John M. Buffin, a former NJ State Police major, was hired as the city’s first official public safety director for $18,000.
+In April 1971, John M. Buffin, a former NJ State Police major, was hired as the city’s first official public safety director.
+His pay was $18,000.
 Mayor Henry Cioffi made the appointment with city council approval.
 Called a “policeman’s policeman,” Buffin helped restore order before retiring in March 1976.
-In 1974 the chief of police title was eliminated by city ordinance.
+The chief of police title was eliminated by city ordinance in 1974.
 That chain of command lasted until 2017 when Jason Roebuck became the first city police chief in 47 years.
 By 2021, the chief’s post was eliminated again.
 Since October 2022, the Long Branch Director of Public Safety is William Broughton.

 More Info